awdemos/LLMNotes/Week1/LLM_Studies-Nov-17-2024.md

 ### Attention is All you Need Paper
 - I love the term autoregressive.
 Once you get it and remember to practice identifying that with how LLMs work does go a long way into helping into understand how all of fthe subseqent steps in the model lifecycle.
 Repeat it in your head as many times as you need and it will stick just like any pattern.
 Don't mind repeating exposure to the word to sink into long term memory to make sure it sticks its a great test quesyion.
-- The original trasfformer was developed for machine translation, translating English texts into German and FFrench.
+- The original trasfformer was developed for machine translation, translating English texts into German and French.
 - Transformer architecture consists of two submodules an encoder and decoder.
 - The encoder module processes the input text and encodes it into a series of numerical representations or vectors that capture the contexual information of the input.
 - The decoder takes these encoded vectors and generates the output to generate text in the target language.